ElrohirGT/5318008Lang/README.md

     - Padding of child instructions is required (for legibility)
   - FUNC <name of section>
     - Padding of child instructions is required (for legibility)
+  - END
+    - Ends the current function, cleans up the stack and returns to previous function.
 - Comentarios:
   - // <contenido comentario>
     - Solamente abarcan una línea